Strengthening durable skills in the classroom and workforce

 How can educators integrate durable skills into the classroom?

-Carranza: The course outlines America Succeed’s 10 defined durable skills and provides guidance on integrating durable skills into lessons and current pedagogical practices.
+Carranza: The full suite of courses are based on America Succeed’s 10 defined durable skills and provides guidance on integrating durable skills into lessons and current pedagogical practices.
 Through project-based learning, for example, students will collaborate, problem-solve, and use critical thinking, creativity and metacognition to solve real-world problems.
 Similarly, history lessons can incorporate debates or role-playing exercises that build communication, creativity and metacognition.
 Math teachers can incorporate financial literacy exercises, which develop both mathematical proficiency and decision-making skills.
 Integrated projects and service learning can also provide opportunities for students to develop skills while engaging with community topics and issues that promote critical thinking, problem-solving, teamwork, and leadership.